2nd Day of Christmas / Stephen — December 26

 On the 2nd day of Christmas my true love sent to me…Two Turtle Doves

-Receiving doves, a sign of truth and peace, would be lovely enough.
-If you want to go with the possibly-catechetical secret meaning of the carol, the two doves represent the Old and New Testaments, which together bear witness to God’s self-revelation in history and the creation of a people to tell the story of God to the world.
+Receiving doves is a symbol of truth and peace.
+That would be lovely enough.
+If you want to go with the possibly-catechetical secret meaning of the 12 Days carol, the two doves represent the Old and New Testaments, which together bear witness to God’s self-revelation in history and the creation of a people to tell the story of God to the world.

 What do we do with this?